Instagram Hottie Lyna Perez Flaunts Derrière In Cheeky ‘Instagram Vs Reality’ Post

 “Reality is much better,” commented another follower.

-“Wedgies never looked so good,” joked another admirer with a smiley face.
+“Wedgies never looked so good,” joked a third admirer with a smiley face.

 Lyna spends a good deal of time in bikinis, so she should know how annoying wedgies can be.
 A quick look through her Instagram page is proof that she spends most of her time in revealing bathing suits.
 She is comfortable enough in her own skin to show off as much as Instagram will allow.
 She recently went topless while celebrating her birthday.
 The Instagram sensation also likes to share titillating videos, like the one where she took off her Daisy Dukes.